-Commented [VB3]: NOI, we are not playing into that argument
+Commented [VB3]: NO! we are not playing into that argument!

-Commented [VB4]: Again, this is not an argument that we want to be espousing - MiH, sets the rules, not the floor!
+Commented [VB4]: Again, this is not an argument that we want to be espousing - Milk, sets the rules, not the floor!

-Commented [VB5]: Is this accurate - they don't use PW on construction, do they?
-And to they have a good MWBE record?
+Confimented [VB5]: Is this accurate - they don't use PW on construction; do they?
+And do they have a good MWBE record?